Antique Engagement Rings

 According to the book that inspired the film, "The ring Rhett brought back from England was large indeed, so large it embarrassed Scarlett to wear it.
 She loved gaudy and expensive jewelry but she had an uneasy feeling that everyone was saying, with perfect truth, that this ring was vulgar.
 The central stone was a four-carat diamond and, surrounding it, were a number of emeralds.
 It reached to the knuckle of her finger and gave her hand the appearance of being weighted down."

-Size aside, these characteristics would have made the antique engagement ring a nice example of the Grand Victorian period during which the novel and movie were set.
-In this historical era, Empress Eugenie's passion for emeralds caused a sensation in France, elevating the gemstones to near diamond level in desirability.
+Size aside, these characteristics would have made the antique engagement ring a nice example of the Victorian period during which the novel and movie were set.
+In that era, Empress Eugenie's passion for emeralds caused a sensation in France, elevating the gemstones to near diamond level in desirability.

 Antique Engagement Rings in the World of Art

-Although antique rings in general are fairly common in famous paintings, engagement rings are not all that common.
+Although antique rings in general are fairly common in famous paintings, engagement rings are not.
 There is one major exception, however.
 The 1962 pop art rendering by artist Roy Lichtenstein is a comic-book-esque drawing showcasing a closeup portrayal of a man slipping a diamond solitaire engagement ring on the red-fingernailed hand of his betrothed.